cjl1987/cjl1987capstone/READme.md

 #Full Stack Capstone Project: Casting Agency

+As a Full Stack Nano Degree student of Udacity I created this project as a capstone project.
+Within this project I applied everything I learnt so far.
+It is my masterpiece.

+From content wise the following is implemented:
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

 Models: